masharp/portfolio-apps/shoreside-apis/README.md

   * (Shoreside MyInfo Microservice)[https://www.softwareontheshore.com/apis/myinfo]
     * This is a web API project that parses the request header for the ip address, language, and browser operating system and then returns them as a JSON object.
 FreeCodeCamp project.

+  * (Shortside URL Shortener Microservice)[https://www.softwareontheshore.com/apis/urlshort]
+    * This web API accepts a parameter in the GET request consisting of a valid URL (http://etc) or an invalid URL with the query 'allow=true'.
+Using the shortened url will redirect to the original.